BitBagCommerce/SyliusVueStorefront2Frontend/docs/guide/essentials/non-blocking-ui.md

     await loadCart();
   }
 });
 ...
 ```
 As you can see in the example above, `loadUser()` is called on server side, and `loadWishlists()` is only called if user is authenticated.
+This way we can save some resources, and load only data that is needed.